-The following table sets forth the name, province and country of residence, position held with the Corporation, principal occupation during the preceding five (5) years, and the date on which they were first appointed as a director or officer of the Corporation (if applicable) of each director and executive officer of the Corporation as of the date hereof.
-As of the date of this AIF, the Corporation's Board consists of Aras Azadian, John McVicar, Dr. Chandrakant Panchal, Chairman of the Board, Giancarlo Davila Char, Dr. Assad Kazeminy, and Eileen McCormack.
-Directors will be elected annually and they are expected to hold office until the Corporation's next annual meeting of shareholders, at which time they may be re-elected or replaced.
+The following table sets forth the name, province and country of residence, position held with the Corporation, principal occupation during the preceding five (5) years, and the date on which they were first appointed as a director or officer of the Corporation (if applicable).
+As of the date of this AIF, the Corporation's Board consists of Aras Azadian, John McVicar, Dr. Chandrakant Panchal, Chairman of the Board, Giancarlo Davila Char, and Eileen McCormack.
+Directors will be elected annually, and they are expected to hold office until the Corporation's next annual meeting of shareholders, at which time they may be re-elected or replaced.

 Name and Province of Residence Position(s) with the Corporation First Appointed as Director or Officer and Expiry of Term Principal Occupations During Previous five Years Aras Azadian Ontario, Canada Chief Executive Officer and Director November 25, 2016 Chief Executive Officer of the Corporation (2016-Present); and Chief Operating Officer of Panacea Global Incorporated (2013-2017).
-John McVicar Ontario, Canada Director (1)(2) June 24, 2021 Part-time executive and director (2020- Present); and Partner, Ernst & Young LLP (2002-2020).
-Dr. Chandrakant Panchal Quebec, Canada Chairman (1)(2) November 26, 2016 Chief Executive Officer of Axcelon Biopolymers Corp.
+John McVicar Ontario, Canada Director (1)(2)(3) June 24, 2021 Part-time executive and director (2020- Present); and Partner, Ernst & Young LLP (2002-2020).
+Dr. Chandrakant Panchal Quebec, Canada Chairman (1)(2)(3) November 26, 2016 Chief Executive Officer of Axcelon Biopolymers Corp.
 (2008-Present).
 Giancarlo Davila Char Miami, U.S.A.
 Director October 22, 2018 Commercial Manager of Caribbean Eco Soaps U.I.B.S.
-(2017-Present); and Student (2013-2017).
+(2017 - Present); and Student (2013 - 2017).
+Phillip Cardella Ontario, Canada Chief Financial Officer December 21, 2022 Officer of Corporation (2021 - Present) Assurance Manager, MNP LLP (2015 - 2021) Eileen McCormack Ontario, Canada Director (1)(2)(3) January 4, 2022 Part time consultant; Head of New Product Planning and Business Development at AstraZeneca USA (2014-2017)